-As of April 2020, almost 80 percent of ING's staff are working from home.
-However, if due to illness, technical limitations or other restrictions in connection with the pandemic, employees are unable to work or are not able to operate as effectively and efficiently as in the office, this may materially adversely affect ING's business, results and financial condition.
-This situation also raises operational risks, including with respect to information security, data protection, availability of key systems and infrastructure, as working remotely has not been tested on the scale or duration which ING is currently experiencing, and there is a risk that ING will not be effective in implementing regulatory or strategic change programs in the current environment.
-If any of these risks were to materialize that may materially adversely affect ING's business, results and financial condition.
+As at July 2020, most of ING's staff has been working from home for several months.
+Since May 2020 staff in various countries have started rotation schemes to return to work in the office in a controlled manner, taking into account local circumstances and any applicable government measures (including with respect to social distancing).
+This controlled office opening process is expected to allow for essential face-to-face meetings.
+However, at this time, it is not certain when ING's employees may be generally expected or permitted to return to ING's offices.
+If due to illness, technical limitations or other restrictions in connection with the pandemic, employees are unable to work or are not able to operate as effectively and efficiently as in the office, this may adversely affect ING's business, results and financial condition.

+In addition, a situation in which most or some of ING's employees continue working from home may raise operational risks, including with respect to information security, data protection, availability of key systems and infrastructure integrity.
+There is also a risk that ING will not be effective in implementing regulatory or strategic change programs in the current environment.
+If any of these risks were to materialize that may adversely affect ING's business, results and financial condition.